jameswestgate/rebindjs/readme.md

-Rebind js
+* Rebind js

-Continuous two way binding for content created with the mustache.js templating engine.
+Continuous two way binding for content created with the mustache.js templating engine, without overwriting the DOM.